jhillyerd/labcoat/README.md

 ## Status

-labui is currently incomplete, and alpha quality.
+labcoat is currently incomplete, and alpha quality.
 However, it's good enough to manage [my homelab], and maybe yours too.